Ligue de soccer élite du Québec

 The Ligue de soccer élite du Québec (lit.
-'Quebec Elite Soccer League') was the top amateur league in Quebec, operating at a level below the semi-professional Première ligue de soccer du Québec.
+'Quebec Elite Soccer League') was the top amateur league in Quebec, operating at a level below the semi-professional Ligue1 Québec.
 It operates a number of youth and gender specific divisions and is operated by the Fédération du Soccer du Québec.
-In 2025, the league was merged into Ligue1 Québec with teams joining the new Ligue2 and Ligue3 divisions.
+In 2025, the league was merged into LS Pro with teams joining the new Ligue2 and Ligue3 divisions.

-The senior men's division is composed of a 1st Division and 2nd Division.
-There is promotion and relegation between division 1 and 2, between division 2 and regional AA leagues.
-The senior female division consists of a single division.
+The senior men's division was composed of a first and second division.
+There was promotion and relegation between the two divisions and between the second division and the regional AA leagues.
+The senior female division consisted of a single division.

 History

 Soccer in Quebec before the formation of the LSEQ was spread between various different senior and junior leagues throughout the province.
 In 1992, the different rival leagues such as the LMSJQ, LMSSQ and Quebec National Soccer League (LNSQ) merged in order to form the Ligue de soccer élite du Québec (LSEQ).
 The league was initially structured with two divisions with a promotion and relegation system with Ira Turetsky as the inaugural league president.
 In 1993, five of the former LNSQ clubs Corfinium St-Leonard, Cosmos de LaSalle, Luso Stars Mont-Royal, Montreal Croatia, and Montreal Ramblers joined the Canadian National Soccer League (CNSL) to form the league's Eastern Division.